 Tubular tires are still the top performers

 Tubular tires do, however, require significantly more time and effort to setup and maintain.
-Destroying a tire means a lot of work, as you have to glue a new one entirely from scratch, which is expensive and time-consuming.
+Destroying a tire means a lot of work, as you have to glue or tape a new one entirely from scratch, which is expensive and time-consuming.
 What if there was a way to get almost all those benefits with a lower price and simpler setup?
 Enter the tubeless tire:

 Tubeless tires offer ease of maintenance and installation